Skip to the content.

 Further reading

-8. Working with APIs
+8. APIs

 This week discusses how to work with Application Programming Interfaces (APIs) that offer developers and researchers access to data in a structured format.